 For instance A:

 seeds: "172.21.12.100,172.21.12.101,172.21.12.102" listen_address: "172.21.12.102" rpc_address: "172.21.12.102"

 sudo service cassandra stop sudo service cassandra start

 And verify that Cassandra cluster setup was successful:

-Once Cassandra cluster setup is done please run Thingsboard AMI instance.
-You need to update thingsbaord.yml config to use Cassandra cluster instead of local instance:
+Once Cassandra cluster setup is done please run ThingsBoard AMI instance.
+You need to update thingsboard.yml config to use Cassandra cluster instead of a local instance:

 sudo nano /etc/thingsboard/conf/thingsboard.yml

-And update cassandra url from localhost to IPs of cassandra ring:
+And update the cassandra url from localhost to IPs of cassandra ring:

 sudo service thingsboard stop sudo service thingsboard start

 Once you will setup your cluster configuration using ThingsBoard and Cassandra AMIs you can execute tests from “client” machines (ThingsBoard Performance Test AMIs) using following commands: